Øster Voldgade 10

 - Mantle evolution and geochemistry

-- Platinum group element geochemistry and Re-Os isotopes
+- Platinum group element geochemistry and Re-Pt-Os isotopes

 Jargon-free research interests

 My research interests focus on the Earth’s mantle and the magmas that form when it melts.
 The mantle is the solid rocky portion of the Earth that extends from just below the crust (from a few kilometers to 90 km deep), to the Earth’s core roughly 2900 km below the surface.
-Under certain conditions this mantle rock can melt to form magma, and erupt as a lava.
-By studying some of the hottest lavas that erupted at different times in Earth history, my research seeks to capture ‘snapshots’ of the temperature and composition of the Earth’s mantle through time.
-More recently, I have worked on direct mantle samples, where chunks of mantle rock are brought to the surface, either through being ripped up and erupted in volcanoes, or thrust to the surface along geological faults.
+Under certain conditions this mantle rock can melt to form magma.
+These magmas move upwards into the crust where they can either erupt as a lava, or slowly freeze in a magma chamber to form a ‘cumulate’ rock.
+By studying ancient lavas and cumulate rocks that formed at different times in Earth history, my research aims to capture ‘snapshots’ of the temperature and composition of the Earth’s mantle, and to understand how magmatic styles have changed throughout geological time.
 As a geochemist, I mainly study rocks by grinding them into a powder, dissolving them, and analysing their chemical composition with mass spectrometers.
 I particularly specialise in analysing precious metals related to platinum.
 These elements are very rare near the Earth’s surface but common in the Earth’s core and in meteorites, so they can tell us about the processes that formed the Earth’s core, or the last stages of Earth formation when the Earth and Moon were being bombarded by giant meteorites.

-Petrogenesis of noritic dykes and intrusions, Maniitsoq, SW Greenland: an intraplate or subduction zone origin?
+Petrogenesis of noritic dykes and intrusions, Maniitsoq, SW Greenland

-A compositionally similar series of ~3 Ga noritic intrusions also occurs in the Maniitsoq region, concentrated in a ~75 x 15 km curvilinear belt of noritic bodies hosted in TTG gneiss known as the 'Maniitsoq (or Greenland) Norite Belt'.
+A compositionally similar series of ~3 Ga noritic intrusions also occurs in the Maniitsoq region, known as the 'Maniitsoq Norite Belt'.
 They have previously been interpreted as magma conduits and intrusions generated by mantle melting in response to a giant impact, but both their relationship to their host gneisses and even the presence of a giant impact in the Maniitsoq region are disputed.
-These intrusions are locally mineralised and of great interest to the mining exploration industry; understanding their mode of formation is critically important to understanding their mineral potential.
+Our study, along with companion studies as part of the Government of Greenland Maniitsoq 1:100000 map sheet project, found no evidence for a giant impact.
+We instead interpreted the synchronous formation of TTGs and norites in the Maniitsoq region, immediately followed by high grade metamorphism, to reflect the existence of an ‘ultra-hot orogeny’ in the region at ~3 Ga – a rare type of high temperature metamorphic and deformation event that no longer occurs at the present day.

 Project dates: 2019 - 2020